vectorgrp/sil-kit/Demos/README.md

   Processing JSON configuration files that adhere to the IbConfig.schema.json format.

+* **Benchmark**:
+  A simple command line tool that allows to measure VIB simulation performance with configurable parameters.

 The build system is based on cmake.
 Supported target platforms and build tools:
 * Ubuntu 18.04 (GCC 7 or later)